 The Course Catalog and Student Handbook, made available to all students on the Neumont website, set forth the policies and regulations under which the institution operates.
 It is the responsibility of the student to familiarize themselves with these policies and regulations and to comply accordingly.

-Programs and Charges
+Programs and Changes

 The University reserves the right to modify its tuition and fees, to add to or withdraw members from its faculty and staff, to revise its academic programs, and to withdraw subjects or courses if registration falls below the required number.
 A specific course requirement may be changed or waived by the Chief Academic Officer upon written request and for reasonable cause.
-The total credits specified in each area of the degree are the minimum requirements for completion.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, a federal law, crime statistics and campus security policies are available through the Office of Student Affairs and on the Neumont University website.

 All members of the Neumont University community must comply with copyright laws and the university’s Acceptable Use Policy (AUP):